Overview of FBT (3 phases)

 - Don’t describe parents as enmeshed—instead, reinforce their instincts in attending to a very ill child

-- Don’t focus on empowering the adolescent to share frustrations about parents being in charge
+- Don’t focus on empowering the teen to share frustrations about parents being in charge

 - Do focus on empowering the adolescent to demonstrate recovery behaviors even if it is for show (“acting as if”)